AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/using_the_api/floating_point_exceptions.md

 }
 ~~~

-It is highly recommended that you enable this mechanism in your development builds, and disable it only for the final release of your game.
+It is highly recommended that you enable this mechanism in your development builds, and disable it only for the final release of your interactive app.

 ## Third-party modules